Motoko Kusanagi: Relationships

 In Ghost in the Shell, Kusanagi participates in a lesbian sex splash panel, involving Kurutan and Ran, and has a boyfriend.
-The unnamed boyfriend works for Section One, and they have been dating for seven months; to which Batou considers this "a new record".
+The unnamed boyfriend works for Section One, and they have been dating for seven months; Batou considers this "a new record".
 In Ghost in the Shell S.A.C.
 2nd GIG, Episode 17 – "DI Mother and Child – RED DATA", having taken an adolescent male to a hotel after rescuing him from yakuza, both share the same bed for the night.
 The boy asks Motoko if cyborgs can still have sex, to which Motoko responds "You care to find out?"

 Motoko shares a strong bond with and respect for her partner Batou, with whom she has worked in several missions; it is heavily implied the two are in love with one another.

 Heterosexual "E-sex" is rather painful, as depicted in the splash panel.
 It is also an illegal act and lucrative "side business" for Motoko, as stated by Masamune Shirow in the back of the manga collection.
-"Same gender/sex" cyborg-compatibility are rarely an issue, as the user(s)' interfaced nervous systems allow shared simultaneous sensations; such intimate connections have the potential for serious medical complications for user(s) of "Opposing sex/gender" compatibility, as illustrated by the accidental arrival of Batou (who is male).
+"Same gender" cyborg-compatibility are rarely an issue, as the user(s)' interfaced nervous systems allow shared simultaneous sensations; such intimate connections have the potential for serious medical complications for user(s) of "Opposing sex/gender" compatibility, as illustrated by the accidental arrival of Batou (who is male).
 Shirow stated in his poster-book, Intron Depot 1, that "I drew an all-girl orgy because I didn't want to draw some guy's butt."
 The lesbian sex splash panel was cut from the original American release of the manga, as it would have entailed giving the book an "adults only" rating.
 Ultimately, Shirow decided it wasn't important to the plot.
 In the second edition, released in 2004, the scene is completely unedited.